Lei-Tin/PortfolioWebsite/README.md

 The template link is here: https://github.com/education/codespaces-project-template-js

+My portfolio website will be deployed at: https://www.hleitr.me

 # Skills acquired through this webpage

 I have managed to read JavaScript code throughout this whole project, and also incorporated my own part into it.